On this pageOverview

 )One function, complete answers

 What happens when the user presses a cell?
 What happens when they undo?
-You can answer every one of these questions by reading this single function.
+Any question of that shape has its answer in this single function.
 In Foldkit, that’s the only way to change state.
 There is no other path.

 export const reducer = (state: State, action: Action): State => {